tm-LBenson/AWS-Slides/_posts/2024-1-5-section-16-lesson-22.md

 #### Strategic Cost Management

 - **Optimal Savings Plans**: Cost Explorer aids in choosing the most beneficial Savings Plans, helping to reduce overall expenses.
-- **Usage Forecasting**: Capable of forecasting future usage and costs up to 12 months based on historical data, which is crucial for budget planning and cost management.
+- **Usage Forecasting**: Capable of forecasting future usage and costs up to 12 months based on historical data, which is important for budget planning and cost management.

 <!-- pagebreak -->